DamianGillessen1989/que-padrisimo/README.md

 ### Optimization and Quality Assurance:

-- [Grammarly](https://app.grammarly.com/) - Used to assure polished material by addressing grammar errors throughout the production.
+- [Grammarly](https://app.grammarly.com/) - Used to ensure polished material by addressing grammar errors throughout the production.
 - [w3 Validator](https://validator.w3.org/) - Used to validate the CSS styling code and HTML of internet pages.
 - [Google Chrome DevTools & Lighthosue](https://developer.chrome.com/docs/lighthouse/overview) - Used to assess the website's functionality.
 - [Google PageSpeed](https://pagespeed.web.dev/) - Used to analyse and improve the website's functionality.